deepflowio/deepflow/server/agent_config/README.md

 transferred through the proc-event ring, and objects waiting in the retired reclaim list.

+The valid range is 1,024 to 262,144 entries, and the default is 65,536.
 On x86_64, one proc-info structure currently occupies about 240 bytes.
-At the default limit, these structures occupy about 15 MiB; active hash KVs add about 1 MiB if every object is active.
-Actual usage can be much higher because this estimate excludes thread-name vectors, BCC symbol caches, allocator overhead, hash growth and fragmentation, and shared mount-cache data.
+Across the configurable range, the structures occupy about 240 KiB to 60 MiB (15 MiB at the default).
+If every object is active, raw hash KVs add about 16 KiB to 4 MiB (1 MiB at the default), for a combined base estimate of about 256 KiB to 64 MiB.
+Actual usage can be much higher because this estimate excludes thread-name vectors, BCC symbol caches, allocator overhead, hash bucket allocation/growth and fragmentation, and shared mount-cache data.

 When the limit is reached, new proc-info objects are skipped.
 Existing entries continue to be queried, deleted, and reclaimed; target processes